prayag-dave-01/india-cpi-inflation-analysis/README.md

 The Rural + Urban series records its highest year-on-year increase in the analyzed 2017–2023 period in **2022, at 6.6%**.

-The project documentation attributes the 2022 peak to severe global supply shocks, including effects on imported oil and food prices.
+As per research, the inflation peaked due to severe global supply shocks from the Russia - Ukraine war which spiked imported oil and food prices.

 ---